RapTho/elasticsearch-tutorials/lab-2.md

 ### Replication

-Lets increase the number of replicas.
+Let's increase the number of replicas.
 It's a setting of the index so we need to update the index settings.

 ```
 PUT /books/_settings